New to Yoga

 Our Sangha »

-According to Vedic science, when Spirit (Purusha in Sanskrit) takes form as life it is called Prakriti.
-Prakriti is made up of five elements from finest to grossest: space, air, fire, water and earth.
-In Sanskrit they are called Akash, Vayu, Agni, Jal, and Prithvi, respectively.
-Every individual is a microcosm of nature and therefore contains all five elements.
-Let us examine each.
+According to Vedic science, when Spirit (Purusha in Sanskrit) takes form as life, it is called Prakriti.
+Prakriti is composed of five elements, known as the Maha Bhutas, which range from the finest to the grossest: space, air, fire, water, and earth.
+In Sanskrit, they are called Akash, Vayu, Agni, Jal, and Prithvi, respectively.
+Every individual is a microcosm of nature and, as such, contains all five elements.
+Let us explore each of them.

-As Spirit takes form it passes first through space or Akash.
+As Spirit takes form, it first passes through space, or Akash.
 The Akash element corresponds to awareness itself.
-It is the layer beyond the other four gross elements and is responsible for the transmission of sound, including mantra.
-It is the home of potential and possibility.
-Akash animates Vayu or air, which allows for movement and thought, and it connects us to the sense of touch and the all-important breath.
-Akash and Vayu combine to form the Vata dosha in Ayurveda.
+It is the subtle layer beyond the other four elements and serves as the medium for the transmission of sound, including mantra.
+Akash is the realm of potential and possibility, where all things begin.
+From here, Akash animates Vayu, or air, which allows for movement, thought, and the vital breath that connects us to life.
+Together, Akash and Vayu form the Vata dosha in Ayurveda, the ancient medical system of India and the sister science to yoga.

-Fire then animates water or Jal, permitting flux, emotion, cohesion and the sense of taste.
-Excess Jal will lead to unnecessary emotional and sensory dependence.
-Lastly, physical form corresponds to earth or Prithvi.
+As fire animates water, or Jal, it brings about flux, emotion, cohesion, and the sense of taste.
+Water’s flow mirrors our emotional states and our capacity to connect.
+However, when there is an excess of Jal, we may become emotionally and sensory dependent, leading to imbalance.
+Lastly, physical form corresponds to earth, or Prithvi.
+It is the densest element and manifests in the tangible aspects of the world.
 Anything we can smell contains Prithvi.
-It is the seat of stability when balanced.
-Jal and Prithvi together create the Kapha dosha.
+It is the seat of stability when it is balanced.
+When combined, Jal and Prithvi create the Kapha dosha.